 Can I travel in Spain and/or other parts of Europe before and/or after this field study course?

 Yes!
 Students often like to travel before and/or after a field study course.
-You can choose to purchase your own round trip airfare to Europe so that you have the flexibility to travel to and from Europe when it works best for you or you can work with Hart Travel Partners to schedule an extended stay in Europe.
-Please note that final class assignments will be due around June 30, 2021 (approximately 1 month after our time together in Spain) so if you are traveling after our last day together in Spain, please make sure you will have time to work on the assignments.
+You can choose to purchase your own round trip airfare to Europe so that you have the flexibility to travel to and from Europe when it works best for you or you may be able to work with Hart Travel Partners to schedule an extended stay in Europe.
+Please note that final class assignments will be due around June 30, 2022 (approximately 1 month after our time together in Spain) so if you are traveling after our last day together in Spain, please make sure you will have time to work on the assignments.

 Where will we meet in Spain?